-The role of PERC and other CRIRSCO members (which include also the Canadian Institute of Mining, Metallurgy and Petroleum (CIM)) is to define standards and promote best practice in public reporting of exploration results, mineral resources and mineral reserves.
-In Canada, the standards defined by CIM are incorporated into the NI 43-101 rules.
+The role of PERC and other CRIRSCO members (including also the Canadian Institute of Mining, Metallurgy and Petroleum (CIM)) is to define standards and promote best practice in public reporting of exploration results, mineral resources and mineral reserves through the codes and rules that they publish and maintain.
+In Canada, the standards defined by CIM are incorporated into the NI 43-101 rules; in Europe equivalent standards are incorporated in the PERC Code.
+Suitably qualified and experienced professional members of PERC's European parent organisations are listed in the PERC code and, through mutual recognition agreements (ROPO agreements), are recognised in other CRIRSCO codes.